Bruno Mars Sweeps Major Categories At 2018 Grammy Awards

 Then, for her emotional rendition of "Praying," Kesha was joined on stage by Cyndi Lauper, Camila Cabello, Bebe Rexha, Julia Michels, Andra Day and the Resistance Revival Chorus.
 The moment was genuine, angelic and exultant, blowing away virtually every other performance of the night.

 But when it came time to actually award Kesha's efforts, the Grammys did not give her a prize in either Best Pop Solo Performance or Best Pop Vocal Album, the two categories in which she was nominated.
 In the former category, included on the telecast, her fellow nominees included Kelly Clarkson, Lady Gaga and Pink — all women who have sung about sexual assault or worked with Dr. Luke, the songwriter and producer accused by Kesha of abuse — as well as Ed Sheeran.
-The award was won by Sheeran, for his hit "Shape Of You."
+The award was won by Sheeran, for his hit "Shape of You."

 Alas, dangling the carrot of more courageous Grammy winners above the nose of music fans proved to be yet another party trick.